ekkyu/ekkyu.com/README.md

 # [ekkyu.com](https://ekkyu.com/)
 Hello!
 This is Etsutaro Kamino's web page!

 These source codes are no longer in use.
 I'm currently using a Wikipedia-style website.
 Please refer to [here](https://www.mediawiki.org/wiki/MediaWiki).

+New page from here! → [ekkyu.com](https://ekkyu.com/)
 ***

 <img src="https://github.com/ekkyu/ekkyu.com/blob/master/images/frontface.JPG" width=80%>